UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Will my natural gas service be interrupted when I switch providers?

-No. Switching providers is a seamless process.
-Your local utility company (the one that owns the pipes) continues to deliver the gas to your home without interruption.
+No. Switching providers is a perfectly seamless process.
+Your local utility company continues to deliver the gas to your home without interruption.
 The only change is the company name and rate listed on your bill for the supply portion of your service.

 Who do I call if I smell gas or have an emergency?